JasonTang99/Art3mis/README.md

 Update Aug 7th - Got into the interview thingy, added a lot of new activities that does stuff, got rid of old activities that did not do stuff.
 Learned that I had spent all my time formatting spacing when i could've used layout_weight instead.

-Update Aug 10th - I hate summer, arraylists are superior to arrays, I standardized the format of the sent arraylist across all the classes.
+Update Aug 10th - I hate hot summers, arraylists are superior to arrays, I standardized the format of the sent arraylist across all the classes.

-Thanks for Reading,
+(Last?)
+Update Oct 23rd - Its been a while since I've come back to this project, removed all the unecessary junk from the repository (config files and gradle).
+As for the future, I don't think I'll be working on this until I find a way to expand the scope of this project.

+Until then, thanks for reading,

 Jason